preston/ruby-prolog/README.md

 ruby-prolog
 ====

+ruby-prolog allows you to solve complex logic problems on the fly using a dynamic, Prolog-like DSL.
+Basic use is encompassed by stating basic facts using your data, defining rules, and then asking questions.
+Why is this cool?
+Because ruby-prolog allows you to leave your normal object-oriented vortex on demand and step into the alternate reality of declarative languages.

+With ruby-prolog:

+* There are no classes.
+* There are no functions.
+* There are no variables.
+* There are no control flow statements.

+You *can* use all these wonder things -- it’s still Ruby after all -- but they’re not needed, and mainly useful for getting data and results into/out of the interpreter.
+Prolog still tends to be favored heavily in artificial intelligence and theorem proving applications and is still relevant to computer science curricula as well, so I hope this updated release proves useful for your logic evaluation needs!

-An object-oriented pure Ruby implementation of a Prolog-like DSL for easy AI and logical programming.
-It should work under all popular Ruby interpreters.
+ruby-prolog is written using object-oriented-ish pure Ruby, and should work under all most popular Ruby interpreters.
 Please report compatibility problems.
 The core engine is largely based on tiny_prolog, though numerous additional enhancements have been made such as object-oriented refactorings and integration of ideas from the interwebs.
 Unfortunately I cannot read Japanese and cannot give proper attribution to the original tiny_prolog author.
 (If *you* can, let me know and I'll update this document!)

 Usage